Preparing to Prevent Falls

 Prepare a Safety and Health Policy

-experience, has successfully demonstrated his or her ability to solve or resolve problems relating to the subject matter, the work, or the project.
+- has successfully demonstrated the ability to solve or resolve problems relating to the subject matter, the work, or the project.
 [1926.32(m)]

 Choosing a Competent or Qualified Person

-Although federal OSHA defines competent and qualified persons, it doesn't provide specifics for determining who can assume these roles.
-The following guidelines may help:
+Although federal OSHA defines competent and qualified persons, the definitions don't provide specifics for determining who can assume these roles.

-- Know the OSHA rules that apply to your construction worksite.
-The rules will tell you if you need to designate a competent or a qualified person.
+- Know the OSHA rules that apply to the construction worksite.
+The rules will indicate the need to designate a competent/qualified person.

-- Determine the knowledge, training, and experience the competent or qualified person needs to meet the rule's requirements.
+- Determine the required knowledge, skills, and abilities (KSAs) competent/qualified persons need to meet the OSHA requirements.

 Duties and Responsibilities